-The classical language $L_c$ is {\em expressively complete} for flat team propositions, in the sense that \begin{enumerate}[(1)] \item for every formula $\alpha\in L_c$, the team proposition $\llbracket \alpha\rrbracket$ defined by $\alpha$ is flat, and \item every flat team proposition $\mathbb{P}$ can be defined by a formula $\alpha\in L_c$, i.e., $\mathbb{P}=\llbracket \alpha\rrbracket$. \end{enumerate} To see why item (2) above holds, observe first that for a flat team proposition $\mathbb{P}$, we have $\mathbb{P}=\wp(\bigcup \mathbb{P})$.
+The classical language $L_c$ is {\em expressively complete} for flat team propositions, in the sense that \begin{enumerate}[(1)] \item for every formula $\alpha\in L_c$, the team proposition $\llbracket \alpha\rrbracket$ defined by $\alpha$ is flat, and \item every flat team proposition $\mathbb{P}$ can be defined by a formula $\alpha\in L_c$, i.e., $\mathbb{P}=\llbracket \alpha\rrbracket$. \end{enumerate} To see why item (2) above holds, observe first that for a flat team proposition $\mathbb{P}$, we have $\mathbb{P}=\mathcal P(\bigcup \mathbb{P})$.
 Put $T=\bigcup \mathbb{P}$.
 Let $Prop=\{p_1,\dots, p_n\}$, and let

 where $p_i^1:=p_i$ and $p_i^0=\neg p_i$.
-It can be easily verified that $S\models \alpha_T$ iff $S\subseteq T$ iff $S\in \wp(T)=\mathbb{P}$.
+It can be easily verified that $S\models \alpha_T$ iff $S\subseteq T$ iff $S\in \mathcal{P}(T)=\mathbb{P}$.
 Thus, $\mathbb{P} = \llbracket \alpha_T \rrbracket$.

-In this paper, we also consider the dual properties of downward closure and union closure, namely upward closure and intersection closure: A team proposition $\mathbb{P}$ is said to be \begin{itemize} \item \emph{ closed upward} if $T\in \mathbb{P}$ and $T\subseteq S$ imply $S\in \mathbb{P}$. \item \emph{ closed under intersection} if $S,T\in \mathbb{P}$ implies $S\cap T\in \mathbb{P}$. \end{itemize} These two closure properties arise naturally in our context, although they are less well studied in the team semantics literature.
+In this paper, we also consider the dual properties of downward and union closure, namely upward closure and intersection closure: a team proposition $\mathbb{P}$ is said to be \begin{itemize} \item \emph{ upward closed} if $T\in \mathbb{P}$ and $T\subseteq S$ imply $S\in \mathbb{P}$. \item \emph{ closed under intersection} if $S,T\in \mathbb{P}$ implies $S\cap T\in \mathbb{P}$. \end{itemize} These two closure properties arise naturally in our context, although they are less well studied in the team semantics literature.
 Upward closure clearly implies union closure, and downward closure implies intersection closure.
-Classical language is therefore closed under intersection, but it is clearly not upward closed (as, e.g., any propositional variable $p$ is not upward closed).
-For (non-trivial) examples of the two new closure properties, consider two arbitrary distinct non-empty teams $T,S\subseteq \{0,1\}^{Prop}$.
-The team proposition
+The classical language is therefore closed under intersection, but it is clearly not upward closed (as, e.g., any propositional variable $p$ is not upward closed).
+For (non-trivial) examples of the two new closure properties, consider two arbitrary distinct non-empty teams $T,S\subseteq \{0,1\}^{Prop}$ such that $S\not\subseteq T$, $T\not \subseteq S$ \corrf{and $S\cap T\neq \emptyset$}.\commf{Without this last requirement, the statement ``nor downward closed'' in the second example can fail!} The team proposition

 is upward closed (but not intersection closed), and $\mathbb{P}_2=\{T,S,T\cap S \}$ is intersection closed (but neither upward closed nor downward closed).